tbranyen/diffhtml/packages/diffhtml-static-sync/README.md

 Waiting for changes ⣻ Socket connection established
 ```

+Pass `--quiet` to prevent verbose logging in the browser console and terminal.

 ## Markdown

 Markdown is supported out-of-the-box, browse them as you would normal HTML